LWM1982/LWM1982/README.md

 <h1>Hi, I'm Levon! <br/></h1>

 I'm a data analyst.
 I am excited to find signals in the noise to enable organisations to make better, data informed decisions.
 After 20+ years in SaaS sales and sales management, I decided to pivot into Data Analytics.
 I am writing to express my interest in work experience placement opportunities to further apply my knowledge and gain valuable real world experience.
-Do message me if you would like to epxlore more.
+Do message me if you would like to explore more how my experience can add value to your business objectives.
+We could discuss over a brief meeting or a coffee?

 <h2>👨‍💻 Projects from the LSE Career Accelerator 2024:</h2>